gazebosim/gz-transport/tutorials/10_logging.md

 playing back a collection of messages.

-Gazebo Transport provides two mechanisms for logging: a C++ API and a set of command line utilities as part of the optional `ign` CLI tool (available via [Gazebo Tools](https://github.com/gazebosim/gz-tools)).
+Gazebo Transport provides two mechanisms for logging: a C++ API and a set of command line utilities as part of the optional `gz` CLI tool (available via [Gazebo Tools](https://github.com/gazebosim/gz-tools)).
 We use [SQLite3](https://www.sqlite.org) to create a file containing all the messages recorded during a session.
 You can imagine it as a container where all the